jjedwards2081/mcedu__toolkit/README.md

 2. World will be extracted and appear in "Unpacked Worlds" list
 3. Original world remains available for download

-### Language Analysis
+### Language Analysis & Editing
 1. From an unpacked world, click "Language Tools"
 2. Use "Find Language Files" to discover available .lang files
 3. Run "Language Analysis" for comprehensive readability metrics
+4. Use "Language File Editor" to edit .lang files with professional IDE features:
+   - Select files from a browsable interface
+   - Edit with syntax highlighting and dark theme
+   - Use spell checking to identify and fix errors
+   - Save changes directly to the world files
-4. Download PDF report for detailed analysis
+5. Download PDF report for detailed analysis

+### Educational Resources
+1. From an unpacked world, click "Educational Resources"
+2. System automatically analyzes world content for educational material
+3. Generate various teaching materials:
+   - Comprehensive lesson plans
+   - Multiple choice quizzes
+   - Topic introduction materials
+   - Parent communication letters
+4. Download all resources as professional PDF documents

 ### Repacking Worlds
 1. In "Unpacked Worlds", click "Repack" on any unpacked world